 Government has prioritised research and development (R&D) funding in this broad area – calling it ‘One Health’ in order to accelerate the development of innovations which will protect the future health of our planet and its populations.

 So, we’re working with companies and academics, investing over £100,000 into the development of collaborative research and development bids with a connection to the cause: One Health.

 More about the funding

-Providing you with a tailored package of support and up to £35k in funding per project, our programme can help companies and academics bid for research and development funding.
+Providing you with a tailored package of support and funding, our programme can help companies and academics bid for research and development funding.

 For businesses, our funding programme provides a simple route to establishing contact with world-class academics, as well as resources and facilities from the SETsquared partner universities in order to develop a compelling R&D